 Common Causes of Holes

 Holes in the plaster can be just as annoying as hairline cracks.
 Of course, a hole is not something you can ignore.
 But before you carry out the necessary repairs, it bears knowing why they develop holes in them.

 Nails popping out

-When a nail is not hammered right in the center of a joist or stud, it has a tendency to pop through the wall in due time.
-It can be incredibly tempting to just pick a hammer and drive it back, but this will only result in further damage.
-Besides, even if you drive it deep again, there’s a chance that the nail will pop out again.
+When a nail is not hammered right in the center of a joist or stud, it tends to pop through the wall in due time.
+It can be incredibly tempting to pick a hammer and drive it back, but this will only damage further.
+Even if you drive it deep again, there’s a chance that the nail will pop out again.
 In this case, it’s always better to nail it through a different point so that it can be securely attached to another joist or stud.

 Impact by accident

-Holes can be caused by numerous things, but most are caused by impact from accidents, such as a door swinging too hard or someone bumping against the wall after tripping over his own feet.
+Numerous things can cause holes.
+Most are caused by impact from accidents, such as a door swinging too hard or someone bumping against the wall after tripping over his own feet.

-When a large amount of moisture comes in contact with the wall for too long, it can cause the material to soften or loose.
-Allow that amount of moisture to have its way for too long and it will eventually damage it, leaving holes in their wake (an expanding plaster is a good indication that the material is about to pop).
-Water damage often occur because of roof leaks, causing water to run through the wall’s interior.
+When a large amount of moisture comes in contact with the wall for too long, it can cause the material to soften or loosen.
+Allow that moisture to have its way for too long.
+It will eventually damage it, leaving holes in their wake.
+Expanding plaster is a good indication that the material is about to pop.
+Water damage often occurs because of roof leaks, causing water to run through the wall’s interior.

-Termites, as many of us already know, thrive in wooden structures, making your wall an ideal target for infestation.
-Once these critters gain access to the insides, they can do a significant amount of damage.
+As many of us already know, termites thrive in wooden structures.
+It makes your wall an ideal target for infestation.
+Once these critters gain access to the insides, they can do significant damage.